-WooCommerce, the most popular eCommerce plugin for WordPress, powers 14% of all the eCommerce sites on the Internetaccording to BuiltWith.
-While that number is certainly impressive, WooCommerce’s market share isn’t quite as dramatic if you filter out lower-traffic sites.
+WooCommerce, the most popular eCommerce plugin for WordPress, powers 8% of all the eCommerce sites on the Internetaccording to BuiltWith.
+While that number might not be very impressive, WooCommerce’s market share is actually greater if you filter out lower-traffic sites.

-Of the Top 100k Sites on the Internet, WooCommerce is still the most popular solution, but with a market share of 12%.
+Of the Top 1 Million Sites on the Internet, WooCommerce is still the most popular solution, but with a market share of 21%.